deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Cursor style

 Change the caret (typing cursor) style.
-I prefer the default `line` style, but you may like a different style better.
+I actually prefer the default `line` style, but included this setting in the list as you may like a different style better.

 GUI setting: `Editor: Cursor Style` to `line`.